-Climate change and how it will affect our natural world has emerged as the dominant issue of this decade and beyond.

-Climate change and how it will affect our natural world has emerged as the dominant issue of this decade and beyond.
-Global warming temperatures and changing weather patterns have given rise to unprecedented conditions -- extreme heat, more intense storms, droughts, sea level rise, and wildfires -- all generated by a warming trend just shy of 2° Fahrenheit.
+Globally, warming temperatures and changing weather patterns have given rise to unprecedented conditions: extreme heat, more intense storms, droughts, sea level rise, and wildfires.
+These conditions are generated by a warming trend just shy of 2° Fahrenheit.
 If we do not change course to reverse our emissions trajectory within the next ten years, the warming is projected to triple by this century's end.

-The purpose of the Building Climate and Fire Resilience Initiative is to increase our community's resilience to climate and fire hazards, while maintaining or enhancing the health of our watersheds and ecosystems.
-With this Initiative, we will continue to fill data gaps, leveraging our Sentinel Site to measure, map, and model climate variability over time and space.
-We will use the preserve to conduct and evaluate adaptive demonstration projects for prescribed fire, conservation grazing, forest thinning, native plant restoration, and post-fire remediation.
+We are increasing our community's resilience to climate and fire hazards, while maintaining or enhancing the health of our watersheds and ecosystems.
+We use our 3,200-acre reserve to conduct and evaluate adaptive demonstration projects for prescribed fire, conservation grazing, forest thinning, native plant restoration, and post-fire remediation.
 Pepperwood is developing “nature-based” solutions for climate and fire resilience and providing a model for “Mediterranean-type” ecosystems world-wide.